Novel scaling limits for critical inhomogeneous random graphs: Introduction

-Interestingly, in \cite[Theorem 1.2]{Hofs09a}, it was shown that when the degrees have \emph{infinite} third moment, then the \ch{sizes} of the largest critical clusters are quite \emph{different}.
-See also \cite{HatMol09} for a related result for the configuration model, another random graph model having flexible degrees.
-In this paper, we bring this discussion substantially further by identifying the \emph{scaling limits} of the largest critical clusters in the critical window in the regime where the degrees have infinite third moments.
-As we shall see, this scaling limit is rather different compared to that for the Erd\H{o}s-R\'enyi random graph.
-We shall now first introduce the model that we shall investigate.
+Interestingly, in~\cite{Hofs09a}, Theorem 1.2, it was shown that when the degrees have \textit{infinite} third moment, then the sizes of the largest critical clusters are quite \textit{different}.
+See also~\cite{HatMol09} for a related result for the configuration model, another random graph model having flexible degrees.
+In this paper, we identify the \textit{scaling limits} of the largest critical clusters in the critical window in the regime where the degrees have infinite third moments.
+As we shall see, this scaling limit is rather different compared to that for the Erd\H{o}s--R\'enyi random graph.
+Let us first introduce the model that shall be the focus of our investigations for the rest of this article.